Roghnaigh Leathanach

 Ceisteanna coitianta (Ceisteanna CCanna)

 Cé chomh minic is cóir dom mo rianshlabhra agus páirteanna bróg a rianú?
-A daily visual walk-around is recommended to spot obvious issues like loose bolts, leaks, or visible damage.
+A daily visual walk-around is recommended to spot obvious issues like loose bolts, sceitheanna, or visible damage.
 A more thorough, quantitative measurement of wear using ultrasonic tools should be performed as part of a scheduled preventive maintenance program, go hiondúil gach 250 chuig 500 uaireanta oibriúcháin, depending on the severity of the application.

 What causes "snaking" in a track chain?
 "Snaking" is the side-to-side movement of a track chain as it runs, which can lead to uneven wear on roller and idler flanges.
 It is most often caused by worn pin and bushing joints that have developed excessive lateral play.
 As the joints become loose, they no longer hold the links in rigid alignment, allowing the entire chain to wander.